dbotsmith/php-webmaster-tools-downloads/README.md

+# Refactoring eyecatchup's php-webmaster-tools-downloads

+The purpose of this fork is to remove the dependency on curl from eyecatchup/php-webmaster-tools-downloads so I can use something like SplFileObject and ddeboer/data-import to process the csv data in a stream instead of just saving files to disk.
+The main contribution of this class is it's ability to construct the Google Webmaster Tools URL's and HTTP headers, so I'll add methods for returning those.

-# GWTdata: Download website data from Google Webmaster Tools as CSV.
+## GWTdata: Download website data from Google Webmaster Tools as CSV.

 ## Introduction